Special Educational Needs and Disabilities (SEND)

 Q-Who can support me with my child’s SEND?

 A-Having a child with SEND can be worrying and exhausting and the school recognises this and we want to help parents by working closely together.
-We have a Home School Link Worker, who can offer further support.
-We also access to other specialists.
+We have a coffee morning which allows parents to openly discuss their worries with the SENCo and other parents who can support.
+We also have access to other specialists.
 There are also lots of local and national support groups listed under ‘Useful Contacts’ who have parent groups and networks and lots of useful tips.
 The SENCo is always happy to talk to you to help you identify which direction to go in to access more help.

 Q-Who do I talk to if I am worried about my child or the provision offered?